 After completing the high school, the bishop sent me to Saint John Neumann Parish which, lo and behold, had a building program.
 So again, I contacted Catholic Order of Foresters and they were again wonderful to deal with.
 Came time to build a parish hall and they were wonderful in helping us to refinance with really good terms, and we completed the parish hall.
 I wholeheartedly and without any equivocation whatsoever, recommend Catholic Order of Foresters."

 Read about the Yuma Catholic High School initiative here.

-Pictured here is St. John Neumann Parish in Arizona.
+Pictured here is St. John Neumann Catholic Church in Yuma, Arizona

 "Catholic Order of Foresters has been a great source of support for the parishes, schools and administrative offices of the Diocese of Tucson.
 They have provided financing for building projects ranging from new parishes, to school growth, to administrative offices to solar panels.
 In the process, they have furthered the gospel of Christ in countless lives and opened up new opportunities for children and families across our diocese.
 They understand the Catholic mission, which influences everything in their approach, from projects they will consider, to underwriting requirements, to terms they expect, to fair pricing.
 When we have in the past had a project run into difficulty they were understanding and flexible, a partner not an adversary, who only focused on the aligned goals of a successful outcome.
 We are very thankful for their partnership."

-The Diocese of Tucson built Our Lady of Grace Church, pictured here during construction, with a loan from Catholic Order of Foresters.
+The Diocese of Tucson built Our Lady of Grace Church in Maricopa, pictured here during construction, with a loan from Catholic Order of Foresters.